 IFRS 9, 'Financial instruments', addresses the classification, measurement and recognition of financial assets and financial liabilities.
 IFRS 9 was issued in November 2009 and October 2010.
-It replaces the parts of IAS 39 that relate to component of equity.
+It was amended in December 2011.
+It replaces the parts of IAS 39 that relate to the classification and measurement of financial instruments.

-1 Individual reserves can be grouped into 'other reserves' in the statement of changes in equity if these are similar in nature and can be regarded as a component of equity the classification and measurement of financial instruments.
 IFRS 9 requires financial assets to be classified into two measurement categories: those measured as at fair value and those measured at amortised cost.
 The determination is made at initial recognition.
 The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.
 For financial liabilities, the standard retains most of the IAS 39 requirements.
 The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.
-Adoption of IFRS 9 is mandatory from 1 January 2013; earlier adoption is permitted.
+Adoption of IFRS 9 is mandatory from 1 January 2015; earlier adoption is permitted.